jcwatts2/test-docs/README.md

 ## Publishing to Docker Pages

 This project comes with a [Github Workflow](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions) defined in the [./.github/workflows/publish-docs-on-master.yml](./.github/workflows/publish-docs-on-master.yml) file.
-On pushes to the main branch, it
+On pushes to the main branch, it does the following:

 1. Checks out the source from main
 2. Creates SVG files from all PlantUML files